-ands Jun British Values Study of different belief system and gender equality, which promotes tolerance and respect.
+ands Juni Pupils will know about the mummification process and engage with mummifying their own orange.
+British Values Study of different belief system and gender equality, which promotes tolerance and respect. places in rainforests by engaging and understanding alternative perspectives.
 British Values Work on cultural differences and way of life in the city compared with the favelas promotes tolerance and respect.
-Touches on rule of law through discussion around deforestation and ownership of the rainforest.
-Year 4 Autumn I Autumn 2 The Ancient Greeks Spring I Modern Europe Spring 2 The Romans Summer I Summer 2 Mountains, Rivers and Coasts Key Learning Objectives Say when the Ancient Greek people lived and order events that children have learned about so far in chronological order.
+Autumn I Autumn 2 Spring I Spring 2 Summer I Summer 2 Year 4 The Ancient Greeks Modern Europe The Romans Mountains, Rivers and Coasts Key Learning Objectives Say when the Ancient Greek people lived and order events that children have learned about so far in chronological order.
 Describe some key facts about the Battle of Marathon and put forward ideas for why the historical accounts vary.
 Be able to confidently explain how the political system worked and compare this to our own.
-Key Vocabulary Causation Myth Consequence Democracy Key Learning Objectives Understand the human and physical geography of Greece, Italy and one other European Country.
+Key Vocabulary Causation Myth Consequence Key Learning Objectives Understand the human and physical geography of Greece, Italy and one other European Country.
 Use a variety of maps to research the human and physical geography of Greece, Italy and one other European country.
-Key Vocabulary European Union Key Learning Objectives • the Roman Empire and its impact on Britain • Explain why the evidence we have from the Romans about Boudica might be unreliable.
-Key Vocabulary • Empire • Emperor • Tax • Peasants • Invasion • Motives Key Learning Objectives Know the structure of the earth and understand the different ways in which mountains are formed.
+Key Vocabulary European Union Key Learning Objectives the Roman Empire and its impact on Britain Explain why the evidence we have from the Romans about Boudica might be unreliable.
+Key Vocabulary Empire Emperor Tax Peasants Invasion Motives Key Learning Objectives Know the structure of the earth and understand the different ways in which mountains are formed.
 Know the physical and human geography of Mount Everest and the UK three peaks.
 Describe the features of a river and understand a river's journey from source to sea.
 Know the physical and human geography of one world river.
 Understand the impact of river pollution and flooding on humans and the environment.
 Understand different types of coast.
-Describe and understand the GovernmentTradeInvade MediterraneanEurosTrade Replica handling objects features of the water cycle.
-Key Vocabulary